Nature and Adventure

-The landscape is made up of tussock lands, beech forest, lakes and rivers including the mighty Rakaia and Rangitata.
-Take time out to swim, boat, tramp, climb, ski, hunt, mountain bike, horse ride, fish or simply relax and enjoy a picnic in stunning surroundings.
+The landscape is made up of tussock, forest, lakes and rivers, including the mighty Rakaia and Rangitata.
+Take time out to swim, boat, tramp, hunt or relax and enjoy a picnic in stunning surroundings.

-For a glimpse into the history of the area, visit the old lime kilns at Staveley and Mt Somers, the coal mines at Woolshed Creek, the 1860’s Hakatere stone homestead and the Barrhill Historic Village.
+For a glimpse of history visit the old lime kilns at Staveley and Mt Somers, the coal mines at Woolshed Creek, the 1860’s Hakatere stone homestead and the Barrhill Historic Village.

-New Zealand’s Alpine and Agriculture Encounter tells the stories of the mountains, plains and people.
-Take time to visit quaint historic churches and homesteads dotted throughout the district.
+New Zealand’s Alpine and Agriculture Encounter tells the stories of mountains, plains and people.
+Visit quaint historic churches and homesteads dotted throughout the district.